EdJoPaTo/grammy-inline-menu/README.md

 Telegrams inline keyboards have buttons.
 These buttons have a text and callback data.

-When a button is hit the callback data is sent to the bot.
+When a button is hit, the callback data is sent to the bot.
 You know this from Telegraf from `bot.action`.

 This library both creates the buttons and listens for callback data events.